 - Place the chocolate chips in a small heat-proof bowl.
 Microwave the heavy whipping cream in a small, microwave-safe measuring cup until it comes to a boil.

 - Pour the hot cream over the chocolate chips and let them stand, covered, for about 5 minutes.
 Whisk the chocolate mixture until the chocolate is melted and the mixture is smooth.

 - Finish the cake with the chopped mini peanut butter cups piled on top.
 Place the cake back in the freezer until you are ready to serve.
-I recommend setting the cake out for about 45 to 60 minutes, so that it can soften before being sliced.
+Remove from the freezer 15-30 minutes before serving for easier slicing.

 - Use a hit knife to slice.
 To make it easier to slice, run the knife under hot water and wipe it dry before slicing.